• Home

 “Attachment is suffering.
 Suffering is caused by desire.
 Suffering will end when desire ends.”
 A renunciate interpretation like this will greatly help in training monks to become like Ajahn Brahm.

-Then Sutta and Truths can reflect normal life experience, regardless of religious convictions or lack thereof.
+Alternatively, the Buddha’s First Sermon, dhamma·cakka·pavattana, and his Four Noble Truths can be presented quite differently.
+They can reflect normal life experience, regardless of religious convictions or lack thereof.
 They can be applied quite differently, to reflect experience of life not cloistered in a monastery, nor bound by numerous monastic rules and restrictions.

 This theme of misdirected desire, first heard in this Sermon, is repeated many times in subsequent talks by the Buddha.
 So it is important to properly understand these Four Noble Truths, and this First Sermon is worthy of close attention.